bradleygolden/strider/README.md

 - Telemetry integration for observability
 - Prompt templates with Liquid syntax
 - Schema validation for structured outputs
-- Sandbox execution (Docker, Fly.io)
+- Sandbox execution with security-by-default (Docker, Fly.io)
-- HTTP proxy for forwarding LLM API requests
+- HTTP proxy for controlled network access with credential injection

 ## What Strider Doesn't Do